-Learning is the business of Higher Education places.
-It’s what you do and your resources, efforts and commitment are directed to the delivery and success of learning.
-However, in this environment, it is all too easy to focus on learning as the service offered to your customers whilst forgetting your most important learners in this process: your workforce.
+Learning is clearly the core business of Higher Education institutions.
+These insitution’s resources, efforts, and commitment are directed to the delivery and success of learning.
+However, in this environment, it’s all too easy to focus on learning as the service offered to your customers while forgetting your most important learners in this process: your workforce.

 This mismatch is further exacerbated by the division that occurs when HE institutions split learning and performance.
 Learning is the service offered to service users.
 Performance is the measurement of how this is delivered by workers.
 They have become separate entities.

 Generally speaking, the HE world is pretty good at the concept of measuring performance in its workforce.
 However, where the ball is dropped is in realizing that for your customers, your students, to actually excel incrementally over time, your employees also need to be learners.
 In short, managers within HE need to value learning for their workforce, as well as for their student body.

 It’s easy to see why HE institutions often end up in this situation.
 When your very business is delivering learning, surely learning is not needed as a separate thing for the teaching staff and their support?
 Surely it just happens?
 Surely learning resources and management systems should only be directed at the well-and-truly-identified students?